MicrosoftDocs/architecture-center/docs/reference-architectures/sharepoint/index.md

 We recommend having one NSG for each subnet that contains VMs, to enable subnet isolation.
 Do not assign an NSG to the gateway subnet, or the gateway will stop functioning.

-In addition to the default network security group rules, this architecture adds an NSG rule in the SQL Server subnet to allow SQL Server requests (TCP port 1433) from the SharePointsubnets, RDP traffic (port 3389) from the management subnet, and any traffic from the Active Directory and gateway subnets.
+In addition to the default network security group rules, this architecture adds an NSG rule in the SQL Server subnet to allow SQL Server requests (TCP port 1433) from the SharePoint subnets, RDP traffic (port 3389) from the management subnet, and any traffic from the Active Directory and gateway subnets.

 If you want to configure subnet isolation, add NSG rules that define the allowed or denied inbound or outbound traffic for each subnet.